Quick start

 When to use it

-Parfun works well with computations that are CPU intensive and that can be easily portioned in independent sub-tasks.
+Parfun works well with computations that are CPU-intensive and can be easily divided into independent sub-tasks.

 Here are a few examples of computations that can be easily parallelized: